 Curriculum Alignment: Students take MGMT 6800 as a graduate capstone course.
 This is a core course for students completing the MBA program.
 The course is an integrative capstone experience in which students learn to conduct a strategic situational analysis, identify strategic alternatives and write an implementation plan for a strategic initiative.
 Real world organizational opportunities relating to globalization, innovation and sustainability are emphasized.
-This course requires an oral presentation as part of successful completion.
+This course includes an oral presentation assignment.